Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 Pomboy sees several changes in behavior that will preclude a return to the bull market mentality at any time in the foreseeable future.

-Those corporations that survive this catastrophe will emerge chastened about debt, and will do all they can to keep leverage low.
+Those corporations that survive this catastrophe will emerge chastened about debt and will do all they can to keep leverage low.
 With a new appreciation for the fragility in global supply chains, they also will alter some of their business models, resulting in an unwind of much of the globalization that has occurred in the past two decades.

 In a related vein, policy leaders will question the wisdom of the U.S.'s reliance on China for many products, starting with pharmaceuticals (or key pharmaceutical ingredients) and proceeding from there.